Which Android phone does Donald Trump use?

 In 2017, a GS3 certainly fits the description of an "old, unsecure Android phone."

 Further evidence comes from a more recent pic of Trump on his phone, dated February 2016.
 Here, Trump the candidate is using what appears to be the same Samsung phone — note the home button — in a similar case.
 But there's another important clue in this pic — the bottom edge of the device, showing a USB port and no headphone jack.
 Again, this eliminates the GS6 and newer.
 The USB port is also too small for it to be a GS5, which used a weird double-width USB 3.0 port.
 Another important clue is the mic hole placement — to the right of the charging port here, like the GS3.
 The GS4 relocated the mic to the left of the USB port.
-(The irregular shape of the home key — larger at the top — also matches the GS3, but not the GS4.)
+(The irregular shape of the home key — wider at the top, narrower at the bottom — also matches the GS3, but not the GS4.)

 So there you go.
 Trump's personal Android phone is more than likely a Samsung Galaxy S3, released in 2012, and which last received a software update in mid-2015, with firmware based on Android 4.3 Jelly Bean.